 The Cell Biology Research Facility provides various equipment for tissue and cell culture.
 This laboratory is equipped with safety rooms which satisfy the P2 physical containment level, and is routinely used for DNA recombination experiments.

-Figure 6.
-Equipment for tissue and cell culture
+Figure 7.
+Equipment for P3A experiments